Crochet Pattern: Circle with Popcorn Granny Square

 • With yarn needle, weave in ends.
 Spray block if necessary.

-16 thoughts on “Crochet Pattern: Circle and Popcorn Granny Square”
+16 thoughts on “Crochet Pattern: Circle with Popcorn Granny Square”

 1. I love that granny squares are making a big come back.
 I love doing lot’s of different squares all the same size to make an afghan!